George Pesut: Professional career

 George Pesut was drafted early in the second round at #24 of the 1973 NHL Amateur Draft by St. Louis Blues.
-Pro scouts had him rated much higher than many upcoming NHLers in the draft and he was selected ahead of other illustrious defensemen of that year, notably Colin Campbell, who was selected later in the second round by the Pittsburgh Penguins, and Pesut's junior teammate Dave Lewis selected in the third round by the New York Islanders.
-Both went on to lengthy careers in the NHL.
-At the same time, Pesut was also drafted by the fledgling World Hockey Association's Cleveland Crusaders, at exactly the same draft position as he had been drafted in the NHL, an unusual feat which provided prospective teams with a consistent analysis of his abilities.
+At the same time, Pesut was also drafted by the fledgling World Hockey Association's Cleveland Crusaders, at exactly the same draft position.
 However, Pesut opted begin his professional career in the NHL and to accept a contract offer with the Blues.
-He was offered a similar contract which he declined, by the World Hockey Associations' Cleveland Crusaders, who retained his professional rights.

-After attending the St. Louis Blues training camp in 1973, he was sent down to begin and develop his pro career with the Blue's minor league affiliate, the Denver Spurs in the Western Hockey League.
-In Denver, he played only 7 games before being traded in November 1973 to the Philadelphia Flyers for Bob Stumpf, a defenseman who was a later draft pick in the same draft year as Pesut.
-He was put on Philadelphia's opening night roster as the only rookie to make the squad.
+After attending the St. Louis Blues training camp in 1973, he was sent down to begin and develop his pro career with the Blues' minor league affiliate, the Denver Spurs in the Western Hockey League.
+He played only 7 games before being traded in November 1973 to the Philadelphia Flyers for Bob Stumpf.
+In his first full NHL season in 1975 with the California Golden Seals, Pesut put up a respectable 13 points in 47 games.